-Nigeria Value added by the manufacturing sector as percent of GDP: For that indicator, The World Bank provides data for Nigeria from 2002 to 2006.
-The average value for Nigeria during that period was 3.06 percent with a minumum of 2.58 percent in 2006 and a maximum of 10.44 percent in 1983.
+Nigeria: Value added by the manufacturing sector as percent of GDP: For that indicator, The World Bank provides data for Nigeria from 1981 to 2016.
+The average value for Nigeria during that period was 6.18 percent with a minumum of 2.41 percent in 2008 and a maximum of 10.44 percent in 1983.
 See the global rankings for that indicator or use the country comparator to compare trends over time.

 The importance of manufacturing in the economy of Nigeria and other countries is measured as the value added of manufacturing as percent of GDP.
 Manufacturing is part of the industrial sector of the economy.

 Definition: Manufacturing refers to industries belonging to ISIC divisions 15-37.
 Value added is the net output of a sector after adding up all outputs and subtracting intermediate inputs.
 It is calculated without making deductions for depreciation of fabricated assets or depletion and degradation of natural resources.
 The origin of value added is determined by the International Standard Industrial Classification (ISIC), revision 3.
 Note: For VAB countries, gross value added at factor cost is used as the denominator.